rclone/rclone/docs/content/ftp.md

     rclone config

 This will guide you through an interactive setup process.
-An FTP backend only needs an URL and and username and password.
-With anonymous FTP server you will need to use `anonymous` as username and your email address as password.
+An FTP backend only needs an URL and username and password.
+With anonymous FTP server, you will need to use `anonymous` as username and your email address as the password.
+If you want to use a non-standard FTP port, please specify this with a colon and the port number at the end of the URL.
+For example `ftp://ftp.mirrorservice.org:5555`

 ```
 No remotes found - make a new one